Director of Nursing

 Please note, Brookdale has adopted a policy requiring all associates to be fully vaccinated against COVID-19, subject to limited exemptions based on medical conditions, sincerely held religious beliefs, or applicable state laws and regulations.

-Manages the day-to-day clinical services of the community to ensure residents’ healthcare needs are met.
-Ensures residents are treated with respect and dignity and ensures quality care as residents’ healthcare needs change.
+Manages the day-to-day clinical services of a highly complex, multiple product line, or large community.
+Ensures residents’ healthcare needs are met while treated with respect and dignity, and ensures quality care as residents’ healthcare needs change.
 Supervises and provides leadership, as well as coaching, to licensed nurses and other direct care staff within the community.
+May be responsible for leading additional clinical leadership team of five or more members.
 The HWD level for each community is determined based on the total complexity of the role.
 Complexity criteria include, but are not limited to, factors such as size, type of product lines, medication management regulations, 90-day assessment requirements, multiple licensure requirements, state regulatory complexity, and skilled services requiring an RN.

 - Responsible for the direct supervision of community-based licensed, certified, and non-certified clinical associates.

-- Assigns and directs work of subordinates; appraises performance; rewards and disciplines associates; addresses complaints and resolves problems.
+- Assigns and directs work of clinical leadership team and subordinates; appraises performance; rewards and disciplines associates; addresses complaints and resolves problems.

-- Provides training and education to caregivers on an ongoing basis with classroom in-services and situation-specific training.
+- Oversees and may provide training and education to caregivers on an ongoing basis with classroom in-services and situation-specific training.

 - Supervises the maintenance of resident charts and reviews documentation performed by caregiving staff.

-- Manages the health care of residents, including the dissemination of information to families and associates.
-Ensures that family members are aware of the resident’s need for scheduled appointments.
+- Manages and oversees the health care of residents, including the dissemination of information to families and associates.
+Ensures that family members are aware of residents’ need for scheduled appointments.

 - Participates in pre-admission screening of prospective new residents.
 Assures that required documentation is completed prior to or upon resident admission, including nursing assessments, service plans, and other assigned forms.
-Updates assessments as required by policy and as described or allowed in Nurse Practice Act or other state regulation.
+Updates assessments as required by policy and as described/allowed in Nurse Practice Act or other state regulation.

 - Performs on-site evaluations of residents admitted to alternate care environments for treatment, and maintains contact with resident families with the intent of returning resident to Brookdale.